What is workers’ compensation?

-Businesses (except construction) with 4 or more employees, full-time and part-time.
-[Corporate officers count as employees unless the officer has been issued an exemption from workers’ compensation from the State of Florida.]
+Businesses (except construction) with four or more employees, whether they are full-time and part-time.
+[Corporate officers count as employees unless the officer has been issued an exemption from workers’ compensation by the State of Florida.]

 All construction industry businesses, unless the business owners have exemptions and there are no employees.
 Owners are included unless they specifically file for an exemption.
 (Please see below for more details on exemptions.)

 Only the owners of businesses are allowed to be exempt.
 Employees are not allowed to exempt out of workers’ compensation coverage.

 Exemptions cost $50 each and must be renewed every two years.
 Exemptions must be applied for online with the Division of Workers’ Compensation.
 Click here to apply for an exemption.

 Corporations – A corporation involved in the construction industry can exempt up to three of its officers.
 Each officer must own at least 10% of the corporation’s stock.

 LLCs – An LLC involved in the construction industry can exempt up to three of its owners (called “managing members”) and each must own at least 10% of the LLC.